Educators Guild Newsletter

 - Philosophy in the Classroom, Second Edition by Matthew Lipman, Ann Margaret Sharp and Fred Oscanyan

 - Philosophy and the Young Child by Gareth B. Matthews.
 Dr. Matthews also has a wonderful site dedicated to the methods and means of teaching philosophy to young children.

-Mount Holyoke College The philosophy department of Mount Holyoke College has assembled and currently maintains this site dedicated to the use of children’s literature to teach elementary aged children philosophy.
+Teaching Children Philosophy This site is dedicated to the use of children’s literature to teach elementary aged children philosophy.